Criminal Justice (CJ)

 Prerequisite(s): Junior standing or consent of faculty.

-Description: This course will study the dynamics of racial discrimination and racial disparity in the U.S. and how it affects the criminal justice system.
+Description: Examines the dynamics of racial discrimination and disparity in the United States and their impact on the criminal justice system.

 Note: Approved for the Arts and Sciences upper-level requirement in written communication (WR).